Jamillll/Atomic/README.md

 # Atomic
 Atomic is a cellular automata engine created in C++, using OpenGL, GLFW, GLEW and Dear IMGUI.

-It will consist of a renderer that can take a vertex buffer and a simulation handler that will update the grid by the rules set by the user.
-There will be multiple presets that the user can select such as Conway's game of life and wolfram that the user can select, or they will be able to make and use their own presets.
+Atomic consists of a renderer that can take a vertex buffer and a simulation handler that will update the grid by the rules set by the user.
+There are multiple presets that the user can select such as Conway's game of life and geology that the user can select, or they will be able to make and use their own presets.

 Current features implimented: <br>
   -Simple renderer <br>